ashrafahmedthabet/products-gallery/README.md

 ## Products Gallery

 A simple Next.js application that fetches and displays products from the Fake Store API.
-Each product has its own details page via dynamic routing.
-Tailwind CSS is used for styling and responsiveness.
+Each product has its own details page .
+Material ui is used for styling and responsiveness.

 ## Features
 - Product List: Displays product image, name, price, and a short description.